michaelagbiaowei/100-days-of-code/day-3/exe-5/README.md

 > For love scores **less than 10** or **greater than 90,** the message should be:

-"Your score is **x**, you go together like and mentos"
+"Your score is **x**, you go together like and coke mentos"

 > For love scores **between 40** and **50,** the message should be:

 "Your score is Y, you are alright together"

-> Otherwise, the message willjust be their score. e.g.:
+> Otherwise, the message will just be their score. e.g.:

 "Your score is z"